Lakshmi Mohanbabu

 TO THE MOON- AN ART AND SCIENCE COLLABORATION

-The Structure and Reflectance cube is a part of the Moon Gallery, the first permanent extra-terrestrial art gallery which aims to travel to the Moon no later than 2025.
+The Interactions Structure & Reflectance cube is a part of the Moon Gallery, the first permanent extra-terrestrial art gallery which aims to travel to the Moon no later than 2025.
 The gallery integrated into a 10 by 10 grid tray comprising 100 micro, highly concentrated ideas from around the world will convey universal values that will serve as seeds of a future interplanetary culture with art becoming the language of inclusivity and diversity as humanity expands into the solar system.

 The creation of the Structure and Reflectance cube was a collaboration between Lakshmi Mohanbabu and scientists at NTU, with the technology team led by Prof. Matteo Seita from the School of Mechanical & Aerospace Engineering, NTU, of Karl A Sofinowski, Jude E Fronda, Nair Adarsh R and Mallory Wittwer.